 - Leaf drop and decaying peppers

-Remove infected areas.
+- Remove infected parts.
 As with pepper plants infected with viruses, you should remove parts of the plant that show signs of leaf spot.
 The bacteria can spread easily, especially under damp and hot conditions.
 You don’t need to remove the entire plant unless it is totally covered.

-Provide adequate fertilizer.
+- Provide adequate fertilizer.
 With proper nutrition, pepper plants can actually fight off the bacteria.
 As with humans, the more healthy we are, the more able we are to fight off bacteria quickly.
-Feed any affected plants with a high quality fertilizer, consistently.
+Feed any affected plants with an all-purpose fertilizer at the recommended frequency.
+Remember, too much fertilizer is a bad thing, too, as high salts in the soil can lead to worse disease issues.

-Avoid wetting the leaves when watering.
+- Avoid wetting the leaves when watering.
 Water is necessary for the spores to multiply and spread on your pepper plant’s leaves.
-Always water at the base of the plant to avoid splashing water on the leaves.
+Always water at the base of the plant to avoid splashing water onto the leaves.

-Practice cleanly gardening.
+- Practice cleanly gardening.
 As with all bacterial and viral pathogens, it is important to be cleanly while in the garden.
 If possible, use gloves when handling your plants.
-Avoid touching all of the plants one after the other to avoid spreading any bacteria.
+Avoid touching all of the plants, one after the other to reduce the spread of spores.

 Mosaic Virus On Peppers